-On the day of inspection the practice management (including DMC Healthcare Limited central management) told us they prioritised high quality and compassionate care.
+On the day of inspection the practice management told us they prioritised high quality and compassionate care.

-- The salaried GP and practice management were knowledgeable about issues and priorities relating to the quality of services.
-They understood the challenges and were addressing them. - There was a clear leadership structure and staff felt supported by the salaried GP and practice management. - Staff told us the salaried GP and practice management were approachable and always took time to listen to all members of staff.
+- The lead GP and practice management were knowledgeable about issues and priorities relating to the quality of services.
+They understood the challenges and were addressing them. - There was a clear leadership structure and staff felt supported by the lead GP and practice management. - Staff told us the lead GP and practice management were approachable and always took time to listen to all members of staff.
 They said that leadership at the practice was open, transparent and inclusive.